RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 If you have a therapist, then your therapist controls the EMDR stimulus.

-If you have no therapist, use the space bar or the Play/Pause <i class="fa fa-play"></i>/<i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus, use the left [<-] arrow key to slow the EMDR stimulus, and use the right [->] arrow key to speed up the EMDR stimulus.
+If you have no therapist, use the space bar or the Play <i class="fa fa-play"></i> and Pause <i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus, use the left arrow key <i class="fa fa-arrow-left"></i> to slow the EMDR stimulus, and use the right arrow key <i class="fa fa-arrow-right"></i> to speed up the EMDR stimulus.
 For best results, follow the more detailed instructions in a book or online tutorial.

 ### For therapists—EMDR with one device

 To use the EMDR tool with one device, you must be in the same room as your client.
 Invite your client to set up the EMDR tool as described in the section above, with the Pairing set to None.
 When the tool is set up, they should ensure that the Settings panel is closed.
 You are now ready to go.

-To start the session, press the Play [>] button.
+To start the session, press the Play <i class="fa fa-play"></i> button.

 You control the EMDR stimulus using the computer keyboard.
 Your client hears the side-to-side sound stimulus, or follows the side-to-side movement on the screen, or both.

 Use the space bar to start and stop the EMDR stimulus.

-Use the left [<-] arrow key to slow the EMDR stimulus, and use the right [->] arrow key to speed up the EMDR stimulus.
+Use the left arrow key <i class="fa fa-arrow-left"></i> to slow the EMDR stimulus, and use the right arrow key <i class="fa fa-arrow-right"></i> to speed up the EMDR stimulus.

 To return from full screen to the web page, press the Esc key or the F11 key.